gabe-sky/puppet-set_noop/README.md

       --nodes winrm://kermit

 This task will also become available in the Puppet Enterprise console, as soon as you install the module into your production environment.
 (Add it to your Puppetfile.)

-## Fact

-The `puppet_conf_noop` fact reflects the current "noop" setting in a node's puppet.conf.
-This is distinct from the built-in `clientnoop` fact, which reflects whether the current run is in noop mode, regardless of the puppet.conf setting.